radiradev/minimoi/README.md

 # Don't get slain by the hydra
-A small package that explores an alternative way of configuration
+A mock package that explores an alternative way of configuration
 ## Design Philosophy

 1. Business Logic (main codebase) is separated from configuration and usable without configs.